 Most of your online identity is tied to an email address.
 Often the same address is used for password reset requests, communications, and to validate your identity when you create accounts.

-Protecting your email address and the passwords that are associated with it is the key to protecting your identity.
+Protecting your your identity requires protecting your email address and the passwords that are associated with it.

 If data is stolen from a business or social media entity that you have subscribed to, your email address and the password you used for that service will be sold on the black market.